mrporsev/mrporsev/README.md

 ### Hi there 👋
 My name is Porsev Aslan.
-I'm a tech enthusiast currently pursuing a degree in computer engineering.
+I'm a tech enthusiast currently pursuing a masters degree in Computer Science.

 ### Connect with me: